viets-software-club/truffle-ai/README.md

 ### Environment Variables (./envs)

-Contains all the environment variables (.env, .env.commit, .env.staging, .env.production, .env.local) and a script to source them.
+Contains all the environment variables (.env, .env.commit, .env.staging, .env.production, .env.local).

 ### Kubernetes (./k8s)

-Contains the helm charts and the scripts to deploy the application.
+Contains the helm charts and the scripts to deploy the application via helm.

 ### Packages (./packages)